January 30 is Fred Korematsu Day of Civil Liberties and the Constitution – honoring civil rights activist

 As a US Army post, the Presidio played a critical role in Japanese American incarceration.
-Three exhibitions sponsored by different Presidio organizations shed light on these events and invite us to think about the lessons learned that are relevant today.
+Two exhibitions in the Presidio shed light on these events and invite us to think about the lessons learned that are relevant today.

 In 1941, the U.S. Army recruited 58 Japanese American soldiers and secretly trained them as military linguists and stationed them in a dilapidated former aircraft hangar at Crissy Field in the Presidio.
 This school would graduate only one class and go on to become the forerunner to the Defense Language Institute at the Presidio of Monterey.